tiagocbarbosa/viacep-cucumber/README.md

 */features/search_for_address.feature*

-- It has step definitions writen in Ruby.
+- It has step definitions written in Ruby.

 ```ruby
 Given(/^a zip code search$/) do